avivkal/aviv-kalmanson-23-9-2020/README.md

 ## Weather App
 This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.
-This is a simple and interactive web app to view the current weather at any city in the world.

 <a name="weatherApp"/>

 ## How to run it